MaskedManipulator: Versatile Whole-Body Manipulation: Introduction

 We aim to build a versatile controller that seamlessly combines full-body locomotion with dexterous manipulation, which can also interpret such diverse command inputs.
 However, there exits an inherent tension: the need for broad task flexibility versus the need for exacting physical precision.
 On one hand, achieving versatility requires controllers capable of understanding abstract user intents, like sparsely defined target coordinates (e.g., ``reach this point'') or high-level object goals (e.g., ``place cup here'').
 These often underspecified goals present vast solution spaces, posing substantial challenges for control and learning techniques like reinforcement learning (RL).
 On the other hand, successful manipulation, particularly with common objects, demands meticulous precision.
 Even small deviations during physical interaction – grasping, repositioning, or placing – can lead to instability, object dropping, or complete task failure, often without recovery \cite{luo2024precise}.
 While prior work has tackled aspects of this challenge, existing methods typically excel at either sophisticated manipulation \cite{lin2024twisting,iyer2024open} or versatile body control (e.g., via goal-conditioning \cite{tessler2024maskedmimic}).
 Achieving unified versatile control that encompasses both body and object goals, and gracefully balances this flexibility-precision trade-off, remains an open problem.

-We propose a unified control framework for diverse and precise loco-manipulation tasks, responding to inputs ranging from detailed kinematic targets (e.g., tracking the hand positions via teleoperation) to sparse, high-level goals (like a desired position of an object).
-Our framework extends spatio-temporal goal-conditioning to encompass both the humanoid's body parts and the manipulated object.
+We propose a unified control framework for diverse and precise full-body-manipulation tasks, responding to inputs ranging from detailed kinematic targets (e.g., tracking the hand positions via teleoperation) to sparse, high-level goals (like a desired position of an object).
+Our framework extends spatio-temporal goal-conditioning (MaskedMimic \cite{tessler2024maskedmimic}) to encompass both the humanoid's body parts and the manipulated object.
 To master the precise execution required by human-object interactions, our first stage (\tracker) leverages human motion capture (e.g., GRAB dataset \cite{taheri2020grab}).
 The motion capture data demonstrates successful interaction strategies, such as sequences of grasping, placing, and regrasping objects, and hand-to-hand transfers.
 This physics-based tracker (\tracker), trained with RL in a fully observable setting, learns the necessary actions to accurately reconstruct these intricate behaviors.
-Then, to enable versatile control from sparse goals , \tracker's expert interaction knowledge is distilled into our \generator\ policy.
+Then, to enable versatile control from sparse goals, \tracker's expert interaction knowledge is distilled into our \generator\ policy.
 By learning from \tracker, \generator\ becomes capable of producing human-like and diverse behaviors in response to under-specified goals for both body parts and objects (e.g., ``bring the object to coordinate $(x,y,z)$''), effectively addressing the multi-solution challenge of versatile control.

-The central contributions of this work are: \begin{enumerate} \item A novel framework for versatile loco-manipulation that leverages human demonstrations to produce diverse, physically plausible, and human-like solutions to underspecified tasks involving coupled human-object interactions. \item \tracker: A physics-based motion tracker that accurately infers actions and reconstructs dexterous human loco-manipulation sequences from reference motion data. \item \generator: A unified generative loco-manipulation policy that enables diverse spatio-temporal goal-conditioning for both humanoid body parts and manipulated objects. \end{enumerate}
+The central contributions of this work are: \begin{enumerate} \item We extend the versatile full-body controller, MaskedMimic \cite{tessler2024maskedmimic}, enabling full-body-manipulation.
+We demonstrate how to successfully leverage human demonstrations to produce diverse, physically plausible, and human-like solutions to underspecified tasks involving coupled human-object interactions. \item \tracker: A physics-based motion tracker that accurately infers actions and reconstructs dexterous human full-body-manipulation sequences from reference motion data. \item \generator: A unified generative full-body-manipulation policy that enables diverse spatio-temporal goal-conditioning for both humanoid body parts and manipulated objects. \end{enumerate}